Day-by-Day / July 28, 1803

 Monongahela industry

-Meriwether Lewis waits in Pittsburgh for the barge to be built prior to departure down the Ohio River.
+In Pittsburgh, Meriwether Lewis is building the barge prior to departing down the Ohio River.
 Here, manufacturing and ship building on the Monongahela River is described by François André Michaux, and paper making is explained.

 Of all the little towns built upon the Monongahela, New Geneva and Redstone have the most active commerce.
 The former has a glass-house in it, the produce of which is exported chiefly into the western country; the latter has shoe and paper manufactories, several flour mills, and contains about five hundred inhabitants.
 At this town a great number of those who emigrate from the eastern states embark to go into the west.
 It is also famous for building large boats, called Kentucky boats: used in the Kentucky trade; numbers are also built at Elizabeth Town, situated on the same river, about twenty-three miles from Pittsburgh—the Monongahela Farmer was launched there, a sailing vessel of two hundred tons.